mhightower83/event-logger/README.md

 interesting information.
 Some counters are kept on other Flash functions.

 ## Edits for umm_malloc_cfg.h
-Find this block of code
+Find this block of code:
 ```cpp
 #ifdef TEST_BUILD
 extern char test_umm_heap[];